-As far as start-up activity is concerned, data from Counts of births, deaths and active enterprises for 2015 indicates all parliamentary constituencies in the SELEP region experienced a net gain in business stock apart from Rochford and Southend East which saw a net loss of 10 businesses, making it one of only two areas in the country to experience a lower birth rate that death rate that year.
+- As far as start-up activity is concerned, data from Counts of births, deaths and active enterprises for 2015 indicates all parliamentary constituencies in the SELEP area experienced a net gain in business stock apart from Rochford and Southend East which saw a net loss of 10 businesses, making it one of only two areas in the country to experience a lower birth rate that death rate that year. - In fact, the SELEP area is the 12th most entrepreneurial LEP area in the country, with 45 firm births per 10,000 residents (compared to London, which leads the way at 89 per 10,000 residents)43.
+Similarly, the SELEP area is ranked 17th in terms of 3-year survival rates.